SurajVishwakarma333/Drawsiness-Detection/README.md

-# Step 3 : Create new ipynb(Interactive PYthon NoteBook)which means Jupyter notebook File and rename as main.
+# Step 3 : Create a new ipynb(Interactive PYthon NoteBook)which means Jupyter notebook File and rename as main.

 main.ipynb